kiwi-lang/uetools/README.rst

 Rational
 --------

-Unreal engine has 222 comandlets, 83 commands and more than 1237 comand line parameters hidden inside its code, very few are documented.
+Unreal engine has 222 comandlets, 83 commands and more than 1237 command line parameters hidden inside its code, very few are documented.

-uetools identify the useful arguments and bundle them inside a command line utility, forming groups/set of arguments with a singular purpose.
+``uetools`` identifies the useful arguments and bundle them inside a command line utility, forming groups/set of arguments with a singular purpose.